-The analyzed teeth were MIH-affected FPM and MIH-like SDM, as described above.
-Upon extracting the FPM and the SDM, the teeth were placed in an isotonic saline solution and then cut in the bucco-palatal direction.
-Both halves of each tooth were embedded in epoxy resin (Araldite, Ciba-Geigy, East Lansing, MI, USA) and polished after 24 hours, according to the established laboratory protocol.
+The analysed teeth were MIH-affected FPM and MIH-like SDM, as described above.
+Upon the extractions of the FPM and SDM, teeth were placed in an isotonic saline solution and then cut in the bucco-palatal direction.
+Both halves of each tooth were embedded in epoxy resin (Araldite, Ciba-Geigy, East Lansing, MI, USA) and polished after 24h, according to the established laboratory protocol.
 These prepared tooth specimens were examined in relation to histology with a stereomicroscope (SM), light microscope (LM), and scanning electron microscope (SEM).